harleylizard/deer/README.md

 # Deer
-Gradle plugin for publishing lwjgl java applications
+Gradle plugin for publishing java applications

+Creates and packages a manifest file of project dependencies to be downloaded when the application is ran.

+**Uses the current platform to determine manifest dependencies.
+E.g. windows natives for lwjgl (requires lwjgl plugin)
 ## Examples

 Discord Integration